-MINI hatchback review - MPG, CO2 and Running Costs
+MINI hatchback review - MPG, CO2 and running costs

-However, given the extra performance on offer it’s remarkable that the larger 1.5-litre engine in the Cooper is only marginally worse – 42.8-47.1mpg and 119-125g/km.
+However, given the extra performance on offer it’s remarkable that the more powerful 1.5-litre engine in the Cooper is only marginally worse – 51.4mpg and 124g/km of CO2.

 In this review

-- 1MINI hatchback review The latest MINI offers the quality and driver appeal of a baby BMW, but the design is becoming caricatured
+- 1MINI hatchback review In the face of stiff competition, the latest MINI stands out by offering the quality and driver appeal of a baby BMW

 - 2Engines, performance and driveA brilliant range of engines and one of the best small car driving experiences there is – but comfort suffers

 - 3MPG, CO2 and Running Costs - currently readingThe MINI offers strong economy and, if chosen wisely, a very sound buy that will hold its value well